Admissibility and rectification of colored symmetric operads: Rectification of algebras over operads

 \rema The same proof works (and therefore the theorem holds) for enriched quasicategorical operads as soon as one has the obvious analog of \cite[Proposition~3.1.3.13]{Lurie:HA}.
-We refer the reader to the upcoming work of Haugseng on enriched quasicategorical operads for the case of an arbitrary enriching symmetric monoidal quasicategory. \xrema
+We refer the reader to the work of Hongyi Chu and Rune Haugseng on enriched quasicategorical operads for the case of an arbitrary enriching symmetric monoidal quasicategory. \xrema